Admission and Campus Life

 A. Bethel is accredited by ECFA, which requires organizations to faithfully demonstrate compliance with established standards for Financial Accountability, Transparency, Fundraising and Board Governance.
 ECFA requires accredited organizations to meet Seven Standards of Responsible Stewardship™.

 Each year, an independent CPA firm conducts an annual audit of Bethel Bible Village.
-Our organization received an unqualified opinion, which is known as a “clean audit,” for our most recent fiscal year, which ended on March 15, 2016.
+You can find it on this page.

 Q. How is Bethel governed?

 A. Bethel is governed by a voluntary and independent Board of Trustees.
-Our trustees bring professional expertise from a wide range of business experience from various industries.
+Our trustees are not paid for their service.
+They bring professional expertise from a wide range of business experience from various industries.

 Making a Difference at Bethel